RE5 Exam Bloemfontein

-The Preparation Guides are important as they state the content of the exams, in that they seek to explain what the examination questions will be testing.
-All examination questions are based upon the material as set out and in addition the Preparation Guides draw up exactly where you can discover the pertinent information in the legislation.
+The Preparation Guides are invaluable as they state the content of the exams, because they seek to describe what the examination questions will be testing.
+All examination questions are based on the content as set out and in addition the Preparation Guides draw up exactly where you can find the pertinent info in the legislation.

 Tackle the book thoroughly, chapter by chapter and make detailed notes as you go.

-Every question in the question bank for all the regulatory examinations is based on the “qualifying criteria” (or the knowledge column) as explained.
-The questions must be connected to these knowledge criteria otherwise it might not be included in the examination as an examination question.
+Every question in the question bank for all the regulatory examinations is based upon the “qualifying criteria” (or the knowledge column) as described.
+The questions must be linked to these knowledge criteria otherwise it may not be included in the examination as an examination question.

-One can not anticipate to be checked on legislation without having actually checked out the legislation.
+It is necessary to read the actual legislation.
+One can not anticipate to be tested on legislation without having actually read the legislation.
 By reading the legislation you will get utilized to the definitions, terminology and the manner in which the legislation is drafted.
-Checking out the legislation will help you to analyze the questions correctly.
+Please be advised that the exact same terms and approach is utilized in the examination questions.
+The questions must be technically correct because the appropriate legislative terms must be used at all times.
+Reading the legislation will help you to interpret the questions properly.